markovejnovic/321-runner/README.md

 `m4` is used to merge multiple files together and, possibly, do other preprocessing (up to you).

+## Features

+* Split your work in multiple files and then merge it all with `make build` into a single `.rkt` file (useful for submission).
+* Make tests painless with a simple test runner.

 ## Requirements and how to get them

 - `make`